Home CaliforniaCalifornia – General info

 Musso & Frank Grill

-In the old tradition since 1919 breakfast and American specialties are served.
-Anyone who wants can sit at the same table as Ernest Hemingway once did.
+In an old tradition, breakfast and American specialties have been served since 1919.
+If you want, you can sit at the same table as Ernest Hemingway once did.

 Address: